Cristiano Ronaldo Dropped From Portugal's Starting Lineup for World Cup Game Against Switzerland - E! Online

 Cristiano Ronaldo has been benched—temporarily, at least.

 The soccer star was dropped from Portugal's starting lineup on Dec.
 6 ahead of their World Cup game against Switzerland.
-Instead, Ronaldo, 37, was replaced on the lineup by teammate Goncalo Ramos, who scored during the first half of the game.
+Instead, Ronaldo, 37, was replaced on the lineup by teammate Goncalo Ramos, who scored a hat trick during the team's 6-1 victory.

-FOX—who is airing the World Cup—reported during its broadcast that Portugal coach Fernando Santos called the decision a "tactical" one and not a "disciplinary" move.
+FOX—who is airing the World Cup in the U.S.—reported during its broadcast that Portugal coach Fernando Santos called the decision a "tactical" one and not a "disciplinary" move.
+Ronaldo was eventually subbed in during the 73rd minute in the game.

 This lineup change comes just days after Ronaldo seemingly disapproved of being substituted out of his team's match against South Korea on Dec.
 2, appearing to say that Santos was in a "rush" to get him out.